-2. Can Employees Sue for Workplace Harassment by Non-Supervisors in California?
+2. Can Employees Sue for Workplace Harassment by Non-Supervisors?

 California employees may still sue their employers under the Fair Employment and Housing Act if they experience harassment at the hands of a fellow employee who is not a supervisor.
 (This will mean hostile work environment harassment rather than quid pro quo sexual harassment.)